russmckendrick/records/content/albums/this-is-the-day-this-is-the-hour-this-is-this-664486/index.md

 ---
 title: "Pop Will Eat Itself - This Is The Day...This Is The Hour...This Is This!"
-album_artist: "Pop Will Eat Itself"
+artist: "Pop Will Eat Itself"
-album_title: "This Is The Day...This Is The Hour...This Is This!"
+album_name: "This Is The Day...This Is The Hour...This Is This!"
 date: 2016-01-11
 release_id: "664486"
 slug: "this-is-the-day-this-is-the-hour-this-is-this-664486"
+hideSummary: true
 cover:
     image: "this-is-the-day-this-is-the-hour-this-is-this-664486.jpg"
+    alt: "This Is The Day...This Is The Hour...This Is This! by Pop Will Eat Itself"
+    caption: "This Is The Day...This Is The Hour...This Is This! by Pop Will Eat Itself"
-tags: ["Electronic", "Hip Hop"]
+genres: ["Electronic", "Hip Hop"]
-hideSummary: true
+styles: ["Breakbeat", "Industrial"]
 ---

 ## Tracklisting